source-data/soda-curation/README.md

 3. Modify the instructions or add new ones as needed
 4. Save the file

 For OpenAI, these changes will be applied to the assistant the next time you run the pipeline.
-For Anthropic, they will be used in the next API call.

 Remember to test your changes thoroughly, as modifications to prompts can significantly impact the pipeline's performance and output quality.